PankajPatro/sample-app-spotify/README.md

 The api is hosted as firebase functions.
 Code of it is also found in this code base.

+To see authguard in action check the secure section.

+Use the following credentials

+User - Admin
+Password - Test@123

 ## Bugs

 On playing another song the stop button is not changed to play again.